anahita83radfar/online-quiz/README.md

 - This website is responsive for different devices such as desktop pc, tablets, and mobile.
 It functions on all standard screen sizes using the Chrome Dev Tools device toolbar.

-- Different parts of the website such as the home page, the play page, the question counter and progress bar, the score viewer, the question and answers, and the high scores are easy to understand and readable.
+- Different parts of the website such as the home page, the play page, the question counter, and progress bar, the score viewer, the question and answers, and the high scores are easy to understand and readable.

 - The colors and the font chosen are easy to read and accessible by running it through lighthouse in Chrome Devtools.